JeremiShane/Getting-and-Cleaning-Data/README.md

-# Getting and Cleaning Data CourseProject
+# Getting and Cleaning Data Course Project

 ## Introduction
 The collections of files in this repository are the submission to the final assignment of 'Getting and Cleaning Data' by Olga Hartoog, created on 20-08-2017.